Canadian Western Bank (TSE:CWB) Reaches New 12-Month High at $27.00

-Canadian Western Bank (TSE:CWB)’s share price hit a new 52-week high during trading on Friday .
-The stock traded as high as C$27.00 and last traded at C$34.72, with a volume of 119322 shares changing hands.
-The stock had previously closed at C$34.88.
+Canadian Western Bank (TSE:CWB)’s share price hit a new 52-week high during mid-day trading on Thursday .
+The stock traded as high as C$27.00 and last traded at C$35.12, with a volume of 101975 shares traded.
+The stock had previously closed at C$35.72.

-Several analysts have weighed in on the stock.
-Barclays raised shares of Canadian Western Bank from a “neutral” rating to an “overweight” rating and set a C$37.00 target price on the stock in a research report on Friday, May 28th.
-National Bankshares boosted their price objective on shares of Canadian Western Bank from C$37.00 to C$39.00 and gave the company a “sector perform” rating in a report on Monday, May 31st.
-BMO Capital Markets boosted their price objective on shares of Canadian Western Bank from C$37.00 to C$41.00 and gave the company a “market perform” rating in a report on Monday, May 31st.
-CIBC reissued an “outperform” rating and set a C$41.00 price objective on shares of Canadian Western Bank in a report on Monday, May 31st.
-Finally, Raymond James boosted their price objective on shares of Canadian Western Bank from C$35.50 to C$38.50 and gave the company a “market perform” rating in a report on Monday, May 31st.
-Five investment analysts have rated the stock with a hold rating and four have assigned a buy rating to the company.
-The company has a consensus rating of “Hold” and an average price target of C$39.63.
+A number of research analysts have commented on the stock.
+TD Securities lifted their price objective on shares of Canadian Western Bank from C$38.00 to C$41.00 and gave the company a “buy” rating in a research note on Monday, May 31st.
+Royal Bank of Canada boosted their price target on Canadian Western Bank from C$36.00 to C$38.00 and gave the company a “sector perform” rating in a research report on Monday, May 31st.
+CSFB increased their price objective on Canadian Western Bank from C$39.00 to C$41.00 in a research report on Monday, May 31st.
+Cormark lifted their target price on Canadian Western Bank from C$32.00 to C$36.00 in a research note on Tuesday, March 2nd.
+Finally, CIBC reaffirmed an “outperform” rating and set a C$41.00 price target on shares of Canadian Western Bank in a report on Monday, May 31st.
+Five equities research analysts have rated the stock with a hold rating and four have assigned a buy rating to the company.
+The company has an average rating of “Hold” and a consensus price target of C$39.79.

-The firm has a market capitalization of C$3.03 billion and a P/E ratio of 10.93.
-The business’s fifty day simple moving average is C$34.43.
+The stock has a fifty day simple moving average of C$34.59.
+The firm has a market capitalization of C$3.06 billion and a PE ratio of 11.24.

 Canadian Western Bank Company Profile (TSE:CWB)